 Cake cutting is a symbol of the couple providing for and taking care of one another.

 Personally, we love a good cake cutting session!
 We have seen so many different types of cake cuttings that incorporated different traditions.
-From smashing the cake in the face to cutting the a giant sword, it's something that your future generations will look back at in your wedding album and appreciate.
+From smashing the cake in the face to cutting the cake with a giant sword, it's something that your future generations will look back at in your wedding album and appreciate.

 Cake cutting photo tip's

 When choosing on which side to cut the cake on, think about what your background for photographs will be.

 Details to include: Your reception room from the best angle, your friends and family in the background, anything that is aesthetically pleasing.

 Details to avoid: Band or DJ in the background, plain wall versus including the environment, any wires or distracting elements.

 Wedding speeches are usually a very entertaining part of the night.
 We learn a lot about the couple during speeches.
 This is also the time for some of the most priceless reactions and emotions expressed for both the couple and the guests.

 Your guests and humanity in general don't posses the skills of long attention spans.
 When asking your friends and family to participate in speeches, let them know to keep it short and sweet.
 A good length for speeches is anywhere from 3 to 5 minutes per person.

 Here's a list of the traditional order of speeches that you probably SHOULD NOT FOLLOW: